anthony-meza/anthony-meza.github.io/_pages/about.md

 Before starting my PhD, I earned a B.S. in Mathematics and Data Science from the University of California, Irvine.

 ## Outreach and Leadership
+  - Student Member of the American Meterological Society Committee on Climate Variability and Change (2025 - Present)
   - Co-organizer of High Performance Data Analysis In Oceanography Workshop (2024, [workshop repository can be found here](https://github.com/anthony-meza/WHOI-PO-HPC))
   - JP ASK Graduate Application Mentor (2021 - Present)
   - MIT-WHOI Joint Program Student Representative and Vice President (2022 - 2024)